Robot Inverse Kinematics (Pro)

 Start Next Path

-A Pointer to the next path which can be started after this path.
+A pointer to the next path which can be started after this path.
+Supports cross-path blending when the last target has blending enabled.

-Targets are the destination points in pathes.
-Within the target several parameters of the destination are controlled
+Targets are the destination points in paths.
+Within the target, several parameters of the destination are controlled.

 (Readonly) The position of the target in right handed coordinate system.